Picking the best email marketing service provider for your needs can determine success or failure with your campaigns.

 Which of these two has a better deal for you?
 It’s easy for us to say “GetResponse!”
 But that won’t be fair, as we’d naturally be biased.

 So instead, we’ll help you reach your own conclusion by breaking down 17 key features you should compare before choosing an email marketing service.

-From the essential parts of an email service provider, like email marketing and automation to surveys and social ads, we’ve compiled a detailed comparison between the two tools so you can choose which is best for your business.
+From the essential parts of an email service provider, like email marketing and automation to social ads, we’ve compiled a detailed comparison between the two tools so you can choose which is best for your business.

 Table Of Contents

 - 1. Email marketing & marketing automation